Van Halen II: Artwork and packaging

 The black-and-yellow guitar on the back of the album known as "Bumblebee" is buried with Pantera guitarist Dimebag Darrell, who was killed December 8, 2004.
 Eddie Van Halen placed it in his Kiss Kasket at his funeral because Darrell had said it was his favorite.
 Eddie himself stated in an interview conducted in December 1979 by Jas Obrecht and published in the April 1980 edition of Guitar Player Magazine, that the guitar itself was not actually used on the tracking of Van Halen II, as it had only been completed just in time for the photo shoots for the album.

-However, the guitar was completed by Charvel, delivered to Eddie by Karl Sandoval in early October 1978 and was photographed in use on the 2nd European leg of Van Halen's 1978 tour.
-Despite this, there is no conclusive evidence that the guitar itself was or was not used for the tracking of the album.
-It is likely that Eddie had, in fact, taken the guitar apart and reassembled it just in time for the photoshoot, as there is evidence of swapped parts and a new guitar strap made from a lap-style seatbelt seen in the photos from the shoot.

 David Lee Roth is shown in a cast in the inner liner notes, as he allegedly broke his heel on the third try of the spread-eagle jump used on the back cover photo.

 In the liner notes, The Sheraton Inn of Madison, Wisconsin, is thanked.
 On Van Halen's first tour, they stayed at the hotel and destroyed the seventh floor, having fire extinguisher fights in the hallways and throwing televisions out windows.
 They blamed the incidents on their tour-mates at the time, Journey.

 Critical reception

 In a 1979 Rolling Stone review, Timothy White writes, "Scattered throughout Van Halen's second album are various Vanilla Fudge bumps and grinds, an Aerosmith-derived pseudobravado, a bit of Bad Company basement funk and even a few Humble Pie miniraveups," adding that the "LP retains a numbing live feel."
 The New York Times deemed the album "screaming macho rock howlings and power-driven electric guitar attacks."

 In a retrospective review, Stephen Thomas Erlewine from AllMusic noted that the album is "virtually a carbon copy of their 1978 debut," though goes on to say it is "lighter and funnier" and "some of the grandest hard rock ever made."
 Erlewine praises Eddie's "phenomenal gift" and Roth's "knowing shuck and jive."
+In 1991, Chuck Eddy ranked Van Halen II at number 128 in his list of the best heavy metal albums, calling it a pub-friendly pop-metal album that anticipated 1980s music.
+Eddy described the "Latin lilt" of "Dance the Night Away" as merengue and praised the punk rock-esque tempos and attitudes of "Light Up the Sky" and "D.O.A.", comparing the latter to the Stooges, but dismissed most of the songs with female characters as "tripe".